 Mark Butler, our Chairman, President and Chief Executive Officer, co-founded Ollie's in 1982, based on the idea that "everyone in America loves a bargain."
 Since opening our first store in Mechanicsburg, PA, we have expanded throughout the Eastern half of the United States.
-From the time Mr. Butler assumed his current position as President and Chief Executive Officer in 2003, we have grown from operating 28 stores in three states to 203 stores in 17 states as of January 30, 2016.
-Our no-frills, "semi-lovely" warehouse style stores average approximately 33,000 square feet and generate consistently strong financial returns across all vintages, geographic regions, population densities, demographic groups, real estate formats and regardless of any co-tenant.
+From the time Mr. Butler assumed his current position as President and Chief Executive Officer in 2003, we have grown from operating 28 stores in three states to 185 stores in 16 states as of June 15, 2015.
+Our no-frills, "semi-lovely" warehouse style stores average approximately 34,000 square feet and generate consistently strong financial returns across all vintages, geographic regions, population densities, demographic groups, real estate formats and regardless of any co-tenant.
 Our business model has resulted in positive financial performance during strong and weak economic cycles.
 Since 1998, 100% of our stores have generated positive four-wall EBITDA on a trailing 12-month basis, and prior to that, we believe all of our stores were profitable in each fiscal year since opening our first store in 1982.
-We believe there is opportunity for more than 950 Ollie's locations across the United States based on internal estimates and third party research conducted by Jeff Green Partners, a retail real estate feasibility consultant that provides market analysis and strategic planning and consulting services.
+We expect to open between 25 and 30 new stores in fiscal year 2015 and believe there is opportunity for more than 950 Ollie's locations across the United States based on internal estimates and third party research conducted by Jeff Green Partners, a retail real estate feasibility consultant that provides market analysis and strategic planning and consulting services.